violetrollergirl/violetrollergirl.com/_faq/screening/screening-process.md

 Briefly once more, those options are:

+{:.fa-ul}
-* Attaching a selfie plus a well-established LinkedIn profile link plus a carrier phone number (not a number from a texting app or burner phone) to your next message to me.
+* <span class="fa-li fa-solid fa-id-card"></span>Attaching a selfie of yourself holding a valid government-issued photo ID showing at least your full name, birthyear, and photo (the rest may be redacted) plus a carrier phone number (not a number from a texting app or burner phone) to your next message to me.
-* Attaching a selfie of yourself holding a valid government-issued photo ID plus a carrier phone number (not a number from a texting app or burner phone) to your next message to me.
+* <span class="fa-li fa-solid fa-image-portrait"></span>Attaching a selfie plus a well-established LinkedIn profile link plus a carrier phone number (not a number from a texting app or burner phone) to your next message to me.
-* [Booking me](#contact) for a platonic, meet-and-greet/social-only date.
+* <span class="fa-li fa-solid fa-handshake"></span>[Booking me](#contact) for a platonic, meet-and-greet/social-only date.
 My usual deposit and cancellation [policies]({% link resources/for-clients/booking-guide/index.md %}#policies) will apply.

 Again, screening is mandatory; the above listing describes a _minimum requirement_ to pass my screening process.
 At my sole discretion, I may require additional validation of the information you provide in order to feel comfortable seeing you.
 The more information you give me before I have to ask for it, the more likely we are to be fantastically compatible.
 Conversely, <strong>if you are not ready to be screened, please wait until you are before contacting me.</strong>